Mooncraft Shiden: Development and racing history

 2008 was a quieter year for the Shiden as the team scored no wins throughout the season; their best finish was a 2nd place in Motegi.
 The team finished fourth in the standings.
 Takahashi and Katoh would start off the 2009 season in 6th, with Takahashi being replaced by Hiroki Yoshimoto after the first round for the rest of the season.
 The Shiden would bounce back in 2009, winning Sepang and claiming the fastest lap.
 The team would finish the season sixth in the standings with 63 points.
 For 2010, Hiroshi Hamaguchi would replace Takahashi, although he remained in the team as third driver for the Suzuka 1000 km.
 The Shiden would pole, set the fastest lap and win the Sugo race; this was the last win for the Shiden and any JAF-GT Category C or D car in the series.
 Two second places in other races throughout the season elevated them to 4th in the standings by the end of the year.

 For 2011, the Shiden was given a striking purple and green livery resembling that of the Eva-01 mecha as seen in the anime Neon Genesis Evangelion.
 Takahashi returned to drive the car in 2011; the car was still a reliable point scorer but other GT cars were starting to become much faster and more competitive and the Shiden's Riley-based chassis was starting to show its obsolescence.
 The team finished the season 10th in the standings.
 The driver pairing of Takahashi and Katoh would continue for 2012, as well as the Evangelion-inspired livery.
 The season started strongly for the Shiden, with a 7th at Okayama and a 2nd at Fuji, but after this race the Shiden's performance took a significant slump; while the car was still reliable, when it did finish it was in a low non-scoring position.
 The car failed to start at Sepang and failed to qualify at Autopolis.
 This combination of results led the Shiden to 11th in the standings, its lowest position yet.

 Changes to the Super GT rule structure were enacted in 2012 to take effect the next season; this would lead to the phasing out of JAF-GT Category C and D vehicles from competition, categories spanning prototype sports cars based on modified sports cars with few or no road-going counterparts.
-As a result of the rule changes, the Shiden is no longer able to race in the series.
+As a result of the rule changes, the Shiden was no longer able to race in the series.
 Yura announced the car's retirement on his personal social media page.
 Cars Tokai Dream28 would replace their Shiden with a McLaren MP4-12C GT3 for the 2013 Super GT Series.